 Arnold Arre is a Filipino comic book artist and writer.
 He has won National Book Awards from the Manila Critics Circle for his graphic novels The Mythology Class (1999), a four-part action-adventure miniseries that was republished as a special collected edition by Adarna House in 2005 and Trip to Tagaytay (2000), a one-shot future fiction short story.
 Both were released under his self-owned Tala Comics Publishing.

-His other titles include the romantic comedy After Eden (2002) published by Adarna House, the self-published Ang Mundo ni Andong Agimat (2006), Martial Law Babies (2008), and Halina Filipina (2015), released by Nautilus Comics.
+His other titles include the romantic comedy After Eden (2016 edition published by Nautilus Comics / 2002 edition published by Adarna House), the self-published Ang Mundo ni Andong Agimat (2006), Martial Law Babies (2008), and Halina Filipina (2015), both released by Nautilus Comics.

 Arnold has been on the illustrators roster of Wisconsin-based Eureka Productions‘ publication Graphic Classics since 2002 where he has contributed art for the Jack London (1, 2), H.P.
 Lovecraft, Louisa May Alcott and Western Classics issues.
 He has also been invited as a delegate to the Bucheon International Comics Festival (BICOF) held every year in Bucheon, South Korea twice, in 2005 and in 2010.